bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

     ```

 Quick supports running dockerized applications.
-We deploy those applications with the command `quick app deploy [...]`.
+You can deploy those applications with the command `quick app deploy [...]`.
 For details, call `quick app deploy -h` or see the [reference](../reference/cli-commands.md#quick-app-deploy).
 The bakdata image registry can be found [here](https://hub.docker.com/u/bakdata).

 ### Charts

-Similar to the metrics, we now add support for a user's charts in the profile.
+Similar to the metrics, you can add support for a user's charts in the profile.

 1. Create the topics:
     ```shell